adangkurnia/euro-football-stats-analysis/README.md

 # Constraints

-- The tables that will be used for this project are Match, Country, League, And Team.
+- The tables that will be used for this project are **Match, Country, League, And Team**.
 - The analysis will be done only for teams from the top 5 leagues in Europe which are **England, Spain, France, Germany, and Italy**.
 - The analysis will be done only for teams that **never got relegated** for the period of season data (2008-2016).
 - The output of the query will only be shown for the top 5-10 data of the case.